What To Look For In A Used Regenerative Thermal OxidizerMarch 25, 2019

 A Regenerative Thermal Oxidizer (often referred to as RTO) destroys pollutants like Hazardous Air Pollutants (HAPs), Volatile Organic Compounds (VOCs), and odorous emissions that are often discharged during industrial processes.

 RTOs are the technology of choice today because they achieve the highest VOC destruction with the lowest operating cost, and highest reliability relative to other oxidizer technologies.
 All oxidizer technologies achieve VOC destruction by exposing pollutant-containing air to a high temperature, for a set period of time, in a turbulent flow path.
 Time, temperature and turbulence- Three T’s- are critical and co-dependent factors that determine oxidizer performance.
-Regenerative thermal oxidizer systems utilize a special heat recovery method – regeneration- that has proven to be the most cost effective approach for typical industrial applications.
+Regenerative thermal oxidizer systems utilize a special heat recovery method – regeneration- that has proven to be the most cost effective approach to VOC treatment for typical industrial applications.

 What to Look for in a Replacement Regenerative Thermal Oxidizer (RTO)